alephcloud/hs-configuration-tools/README.md

 pwd f s = (\p -> s { _pwd = p }) <$> f (_pwd s)
 ~~~

+(Note, that the module `Configuration.Utils` defines its own `Lens'` type synonym.
+If you import `Control.Lens` you should hide `Lens'` from either module.)

 We must provide a default value.
 If there is no reasonable default the
-respective value could for instance be wrapped into `Maybe`.
+respective value could, for instance, be wrapped into `Maybe`.
+Here we
+use the monoid identity value of the type.

 ~~~{.haskell}
 defaultAuth :: Auth